aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/e2e-workflow-adv.md

 overheads it may have, especially if the project does not require to be designed for scaling.

-### Model Monitoring
+### Experiment, Pipeline & Model Monitoring/Tracking

-This process is needed should you need to monitor issues while serving the model such as model drifting.
+The experiment and pipeline tracking as well as model monitoring can be seen as similar components that target different processes.
+Experiment and pipeline tracking focuses more towards monitoring the models as they are being trained, and from there, decisions are being made through controlling the hyperparameters of the model, or use a different model architecture altogether.

+On the other hand, model monitoring concerns overseeing the trained models and see whether issues are present while it is used for inference such as model drifting.
 These metrics would be collected and processed to make decisions such as controlling data input requirements or retraining the model.